ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Timers: see \nameref{timers}
 - Constant: constant value to use as the first operand
 - Operation: binary operation to perform.
 Possible values are addition, subtraction, multiplication, and division
+  - Attempting to perform a division by $0$ (by having multiple different on inputs whose sum is $0$) results in a "N/A" value
 - Outputs

 <!-- TODO: update figure after the functionality/textures are finalized -->